-Apple has joined the likes of Netflix, Hulu, Amazon Prime Video, Disney+, and HBO Max with its own exclusive streaming service, Apple TV+.
-The new service, which launched on November 1 last year, features a wide assortment of TV shows funded by Apple’s mountainous cash pile, and the Cupertino company is sparing no expense in its attempt to lure viewers with some of the best-known actors, writers, and directors.
+Apple has joined the ranks of Netflix, Hulu, Amazon Prime Video, Disney+, and HBO Max with its own exclusive streaming service.
+Apple TV+, which launched on November 1, 2019, features a wide assortment of shows and many more in the pipeline funded by Apple’s mountainous cash pile.

-Below, you’ll find a compendium of everything we know about the ambitious service, and we’ll keep it updated as we encounter credible rumors and get news from Apple itself.
+Below, you’ll find a compendium of everything we know about the ambitious platform, and we’ll keep it updated as the service evolves.

 How do I access Apple TV+?

-You can sign up and watch Apple TV+ content through Apple’s TV app, which is available on iPhone, iPad, Apple TV, and the Mac—in addition to some supported third-party smart TVs, Roku, and Fire TV devices.
+You can sign up and watch Apple TV+ content through the TV app, which is available on iPhone, iPad, Apple TV, and the Mac, It’s also available on many game consoles, smart TVs, Roku, and Fire TV devices.
 You can also watch Apple TV+ on a browser at tv.apple.com.

 The experience of the TV app, though, varies from device to device.
-On a Roku TV or in a browser, you’ll only see Apple’s own content.
-As we’ll see, there’s not a lot there at the moment.
+On a Roku, smart TV, game console, or in a browser, you’ll only see Apple’s own content.
+That includes Apple TV+ content as well as Apple TV Channels and any movies or TV shows you’ve purchased through iTunes or the TV app.

 Can I watch Apple TV+ shows on non-Apple devices?

-Fortunately, yes.
-In some cases, anyway.
-You can watch Apple TV+ through the TV app on iPhone, iPad, Apple TV, and the Mac, but you can also use the TV app on Amazon Fire TV and Roku along with some new sets from Samsung, Roku, LG, Vizio, and Sony.
+Yes!
+You can watch Apple TV+ through the TV app, which is available on iPhone, iPad, Apple TV, and the Mac, as well as many game consoles, smart TVs, and other streaming devices.
 If you have a new set from Samsung, LG, Sony, or Vizio, you should also be able to use AirPlay 2 to broadcast content straight from your iPhone or iPad to the set.

-You can watch in Safari, Chrome, or Firefox by heading to tv.apple.com.
+You can also watch on the web using Safari, Chrome, or Firefox by heading to tv.apple.com.
+See: AirPlay compatible TVs that have Apple TV build in: Guide.

 How much does Apple TV+ cost?

-Apple TV+ costs only $4.99 per month, and that includes Family Sharing.
-You can renew your subscription for one year for $49.99.
+Apple TV+ costs $6.99/£6.99 per month, and that includes Family Sharing.
+That makes it the least expensive of any of the major streaming services.
+You can renew your subscription for one year for $69/£69.

 Does Apple TV+ have a free trial?